 - In Agents of S.H.I.E.L.D., part of Daisy's initial motivation for joining the team was to uncover information about why a S.H.I.E.L.D. agent left her at an orphanage as an infant.
 The foster system also plays a role in her backstory—she went through multiple foster homes, but she was never allowed to stay in any of them for long.
 Eventually she discovers that this was intentional—she was never placed long-term with any one family so she wouldn't be tracked down by whatever entity had killed her entire home town and most of the team that had rescued her.

-- Milla from Psychonauts worked as an orphanage in the past and keeps the memories of their tragic death locked deeply in her mind.
-It's never mentioned in what country they're from (though, in Milla's memories, they speak American English), which leaves room to suggest they're from an area that still has orphanages.
-It also fits the Retro Universe feel of Psychonauts nevertheless.
+- Milla from Psychonauts worked at an orphanage before she came to teach at Whispering Rock Psychic Summer Camp — (though the orphanage burned down while she was out getting groceries, and Milla's psychic powers caused her to hear the dying thoughts of her charges as they burned to death.
+She keeps those memories locked away in her mind).
+It's never mentioned what country the orphanage was located in (though in Milla's memories they speak American English), which leaves room to suggest they're from an area that still has orphanages.
+It also fits the Retro Universe feel of Psychonauts.

 - The 2019 remake of Resident Evil 2 adds in a subplot involving one, even though the story takes place in 1998, well after orphanages were supplanted in the United States by the foster care system.
-The story both plays it straight in that Umbrella built the orphanage in Raccoon City as a deliberate P.R. move, and also subverts it because they eventually started using the children there as guinea pigs for their bioweapons research.
+Umbrella built the orphanage in Raccoon City as a deliberate P.R. move, and they eventually started using the children there as guinea pigs for their bioweapons research.